 Governments, organizations, and individuals were able to mark this important day.
 The message was similar across the board.
 Beating plastic pollution.

 Most countries including Kenya have banned the use of one-time-use plastics.
 This was great progress towards a plastic-free universe.
 More laws are being made to regulate plastic use.

 The banning of one-use plastic bags is just the beginning.
 We should be able to find alternatives for other plastics too.
 This includes the straws, utensils, among others.
 None of the plastics decompose, hence end up harming the environment.

 Oceans are the most affected in this fight.

 Oceans are where plastics find their way into, once discarded.
 Tonnes of plastics have been retrieved from these water bodies during clean-ups.
 As the rivers and other water bodies fed the ocean with water.
 They do carry plastics with them.

 Plastics are light hence floats on water bodies and easily carried away by waves.
-They end up causing more harm to the marine life.
+They end up causing more harm to marine life.

 These effects include:

-- Preventing oxygen from penetrating into the ocean.
+- Preventing oxygen from penetrating the ocean.
 As they form a layer on the top of the water.
 No air is allowed to penetrate through.